elbaggarilab/elbaggarilab.github.io/research.md

 <br><em>Atomic-resolution cryogenic electron microscopy</em>

-Quantum materials host a myriad of fascinating structural, electronic and magnetic ground states as well as complex behavior ranging from the nanoscale coexistence of competing phases to a huge sensitivity to external stimuli.
+Quantum materials host a myriad of fascinating structural, electronic and magnetic ground states as well as complex behaviors ranging from the nanoscale coexistence of competing phases to a huge sensitivity to external stimuli.
 Our laboratory utilizes <em>in situ</em> electron microscopy to visualize and manipulate these materials at the atomic scale.